william-lu-jia/FreeDomain/README.md

 # DigitalPlat FreeDomain – **Your Free Domain Awaits!**

+## 📢 Announcement 📢

+We regret to inform you that due to an excessive number of scam pages detected and associated with *.US.KG domains, the .KG registry has set our domain registry status to "Inactive."
+As a result, all registered *.US.KG domains are temporarily unable to resolve and are currently inaccessible.

+Please rest assured that we are actively communicating and collaborating with the .KG registry to address this issue as swiftly as possible.
+We are fully committed to resolving the matter and implementing enhanced measures to prevent similar incidents in the future.

+We sincerely apologize for the inconvenience this has caused and appreciate your understanding and patience during this challenging time.
+Further updates will be provided as soon as progress is made, and we are working tirelessly to restore services at the earliest opportunity.

+Thank you for your continued support.

 ## 🌐 Say Goodbye to Domain Fees

 Welcome to **DigitalPlat FreeDomain**, where we believe everyone deserves a digital identity.
 Whether you're an individual, or an organization, we’re offering free domain names to bring your ideas to life – no strings attached!